mendix/docs/content/howto/mobile/include-local-bundled-resources.md

 ## 2 Prerequisites

-To begin this process, you will need to build versions versions of your mobile application:
+To begin this process, you will need to build versions of your mobile application:

 1. Navigate to the [Developer Portal](https://sprintr.home.mendix.com/index.html), then click your app.
 2. Click **Deploy** > **Mobile App**.